maqboolahmed24/file_sharing/readme.txt

 date: 3feb24
 changed some ui for user and fixed download functionality by changing the port address from 3000 to 5000 and some minor changes in the server.js

+dependencies///
+1: npm install uuid

+when you start the server in your machine, chage the IP address (IPv4) with your own machine IP.